moorepants/learn-multibody-dynamics/constrained-eom.rst

    me.init_vprinting(use_latex='mathjax')

-We introduced two types of constraints holonomic (configuration) constraints and nonholonomic (motion) constraints in prior chapters.
-In general, holonomic constraints are nonlinear constraints in the coordinates.
+We introduced two types of constraints holonomic (configuration) constraints and nonholonomic (motion) constraints in :ref:`Holonomic Constraints` and :ref:`Nonholonomic Constraints`, respecitvely.
+Holonomic constraints are nonlinear constraints in the coordinates [*]_.
+Nonholonomic constraints are linear in the generalized speeds, by definition.

+.. [*] They can be linear in the coordinates, but then there is little reason not to solve for the depedendent coordinates and eliminate them.

 Nonholomic Constraints
 ======================